 After you have completed the online application, the Department of Education will process the application and credit approval.
-UMUC typically receives this information from DOE within two business days.
+UMUC typically receives this information within two business days.

-Beginning March 29, 2015, applicants with adverse credit history may be eligible for a PLUS loan if they have extenuating circumstances or are able to obtain an endorser for the loan.
-These applicants will be required to complete special PLUS Loan counseling.
-This counseling is separate from the PLUS loan entrance counseling that is required for all Graduate PLUS Loan borrowers.
-UMUC cannot disburse loan monies to students with this new requirement until we have received confirmation of its completion.
+Applicants with adverse credit history may be eligible for a PLUS loan if they have extenuating circumstances or are able to obtain an endorser for the loan.
+These applicants will be required to complete PLUS Credit Counseling.
+UMUC cannot disburse loan monies to students with this requirement until we have received confirmation of its completion.

-In addition, the student for whom you borrow must meet all general eligibility requirements, including being enrolled in at least half-time status (6 credits).
+To be eligible for disbursement, the student for whom you borrow must meet all general eligibility requirements, including being enrolled in at least half-time status (6 credit hours).

-You do not have to demonstrate need to borrow a Direct PLUS Loan.
-If your son or daughter applies for student financial aid, your Financial Aid Award Letter from the Financial Aid Office will show the maximum amount you can borrow through the PLUS program equals the cost of attendance minus any other financial aid offered to your son or daughter for the current academic year.
+You do not have to demonstrate financial need to borrow a PLUS Loan.
+The maximum amount you can borrow through the PLUS program equals the cost of attendance (COA) minus any other financial aid awarded to your son or daughter for the current academic year.
 If you are approved for a PLUS loan, UMUC will offer a loan in the amount of $10,000 or the difference between the COA and all other awarded financial aid, whichever is lower.

-Note: You do not have to borrow the full amount of the Direct PLUS Loan offered.
+Note: You do not have to borrow the full amount of the PLUS Loan offered.
 If you would like to decrease the amount of the loan, your son or daughter can do so through MyUMUC.

 The Bursar’s Office will credit loan proceeds to the student’s account to pay tuition and other university charges.
-Remaining funds go to you or—with your permission—directly to the student.
+Remaining funds will refund to you or (with your permission) directly to the student.
 If you would like to allow the refund to go directly to your son or daughter, you can indicate your preference at the time you complete the PLUS loan application.

-The repayment period for principle and interest begins the day after the loan has been fully disbursed.
+The repayment period for principal and interest begins after the loan has been fully disbursed.
 For example, a loan covering the fall and spring terms will enter repayment after the disbursement for the spring term.
 The first payment becomes due within 60 days after the final loan disbursement of loan proceeds for an academic year.